Financial-Times/edtech-load-test/README.md

 - Web socket for realtime articles
 - Turn web socket request into random string to avoid status 1006
 - Config and logback to fix Websocket 1006
-- Forever loop for the `42 Response` test
+- Forever loops on everything
 - Test duration input
+- Generate Historical uuids randomly
+- Complete refactor of code!

 ## Notes
-- `uuid.json` should generate itself due to a jenkins shell script
+- A bunch of `uuid.json` should generate itself due to a jenkins shell script.
+If not, you need to create `historicalUuid.json` and `realtimeUuid.json`